 Counter surveillance can help you to secure the devices you use for banking and sharing private information.
-It can also shield your property from unwanted surveillance, to protect the privacy of your family.
+It can also shield your property from unwanted surveillance to protect your family's privacy.

 For businesses, counter-surveillance is even more crucial.
-A major cyber attack could be catastrophic, for your company reputation as well as your finances.
+A major cyber attack could be catastrophic for your company's reputation and finances.
 It could even land you in legal difficulties.

 You can’t predict or prevent every threat, but counter-surveillance strategies give you the power to eliminate some of the most likely.
 If nothing else, it can help you sleep more easily at night.

-We’ve looked at why counter-surveillance is so important in our increasingly digital world, but how exactly can you protect yourself from all these different threats?
+We’ve examined why counter-surveillance is so important in our increasingly digital world, but how can you protect yourself from these threats?

 Here are just a few ways to protect yourself at home, work and in everyday life:

 It sounds paranoid, but it’s still worth doing.
 An RF bug detector can pick up radio frequencies from anything transmitting a signal from your house that shouldn’t be.
 This includes spy cameras, listening devices, vehicle tracking devices and more.
 It only takes a few minutes to sweep your home or office, and it’s easy to identify unwanted spy tech.

 - De-bug your phone